Cray-HPE/docs-csm/operations/iuf/workflows/deploy_product.md

 section of the _HPE Cray EX System Software Stack Installation and Upgrade Guide for CSM (S-8052)_ provides a table that summarizes which product documents contain information or actions for the `deploy-product` stage.
 Refer to that table and any corresponding product documents before continuing to the next step.

+1. _deploy-product onexit hook:_ When upgrading CSM, a script named `deploy-product-onexit.sh` runs after all other products have completed their `post-deploy-product` hooks after `deploy-product` stage.
+This hook executes application of networking changes, CoreDNS anti-affinity changes, upgrade of the Kubernetes control plane and initiates a Kubernetes job named `upgrade-k8s-job` .
+The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.

+   > **NOTE** During the Kubernetes control plane upgrade, if Kubernetes audit logging is enabled, local audit log configuration changes will be lost as the audit log configuration will be reset to defaults defined in [Audit Logs](../../security_and_authentication/Audit_Logs.md).

 1. Ensure that the latest documentation is installed for the target CSM version being installed or upgraded.

     See [Check for latest documentation](../../../update_product_stream/README.md#check-for-latest-documentation).